 The qualitative element used by the institution to evaluate that each student is meeting SAP requirements is determined at the end of each payment period.
 Students must maintain a cumulative grade point average (GPA) of 2.0 on all coursework in their respective program.

-Additional guidelines on qualitative requirements for the Vocational Nursing and the Nursing - AAS programs can be found in the Student Handbook.
+Additional guidelines on qualitative requirements for the Vocational Nursing, Nursing - AAS and Physical Therapists - AAS programs can be found in the Program Student Handbook.

 Quantitative Requirements